hongtaowu67/checkerboard_ros/README.md

 ```

 ## TODO
-Write the launch file to include the camera topic
+Write the launch file to include the camera topic and the checkerboard dimension.